-In 2023, the implied forward curve has increased and steepened modestly.
-During the first three quarters of 2023, our floating-rate commercial balances and cash balances increased, and we saw a shift from liquid deposits to CDs, increased our pay-fixed swap position, and incrementally added interest rate floor contracts that will provide benefit in certain lower-rate scenarios.
+In 2023, the implied forward curve has further inverted as market expectations of short-term rates have increased.
+During 2023, our floating-rate commercial balances and cash balances increased, and we saw a shift from liquid deposits to CDs.
+Additionally, we increased our pay-fixed swap position, and incrementally added interest rate floor contracts that will provide benefit in certain lower-rate scenarios.
 The impact of these changes is reflected in our baseline net financing revenue forecast.
-As of September 30, 2023, we expect to modestly benefit in the near-term if rates were to move higher than the forward curve implies.
-This short-term asset sensitivity is the result of the assumed repricing of our assets and pay-fixed swap position outpacing the assumed repricing of our liabilities.
-Within the 12-month horizon, we expect a reversion to liability sensitivity and, as a result, a negative effect on net financing revenue.
+As of December 31, 2023, we view the balance sheet as being modestly asset-sensitive in the near-term to changes in interest rates, as we expect the assumed repricing of our assets and pay-fixed swaps to modestly outpace the assumed repricing of our liabilities.
+Within the 12-month horizon, we expect the balance sheet to revert to liability sensitive.